-We’ve blogged about the role of professional translation and legal interpreting services in drafting an enforceable cross-border prenuptial contract with a foreign fiancée or a foreign fiancé, or with a foreign bride or a foreign groom.
+We’ve blogged about the importance of an accurate legal translation of an enforceable cross-border prenuptial contract with a foreign fiancée or a foreign fiancé, or with a foreign bride or a foreign groom.
 Unlike most jurisdictions, California operates under the unique legal system of community property.
 Under such a legal system, when two people in California get a divorce, they are subject to the community property laws of the state.
 This means that all property belongs to the couple and therefore will be divided evenly.
 However, California does allow a couple to enter into a premarital agreement – or prenuptial agreement.
 Although this works fine for California couples, problems arise when a foreign marital contract is involved as most foreign marital contracts specify a regime like joint, separate, or a variation thereof.
 The question is whether or not a California court, under California law, can enforce a foreign marital contract.

 According to California law, a premarital contract is enforceable so long as:

 - The party against whom enforcement is sought was represented by independent counsel.